Athena (rocket family): Variants

 The Athena comes in two versions, Athena I and Athena II.
-The Athena I has two stages, the Thiokol Castor-120 first stage and a Pratt & Whitney ORBUS 21D upper stage, both powered by solid-fuel.
+The Athena I has two stages, the Thiokol Castor-120 first stage and a Pratt & Whitney ORBUS 21D upper stage, both powered by solid propellant.
 The Athena II has three stages, the Castor-120 first and second stages, and an ORBUS 21D upper stage.
 For future flights, the Athena Ic and Athena IIc configurations would use Castor 30 stages instead of the Orbus 21D stages on the original versions.

 The Athena rocket uses an Orbit Adjust Module (OAM) developed by Primex Technologies.
 Primex was acquired by General Dynamics in 2001.
-For the September 28th, 2001 Athena launch, the OAM was built by General Dynamics Space Propulsion Systems of Redmond, WA.
+For the September 28, 2001 Athena launch, the OAM was built by General Dynamics Space Propulsion Systems of Redmond, WA.
 The OAM houses the attitude control system and avionics subsystem (guidance and navigation, batteries, telemetry transmitters, command and destruct receivers and antennas).
 This 1 m long module is fueled with monopropellant hydrazine.
 After payload separation, the OAM performs a contamination and collision avoidance maneuver, distancing itself from the payload and burning any remaining fuel to depletion.
 Athena solid rocket motor provider Alliant Techsystems (ATK) produces integrated upper stages using spin-stabilized or 3-axis stabilized Star solid motors that can provide higher velocities for GEO and escape (e.g. lunar and planetary) missions.
 Such an integrated upper stage based on a 2531 lb Star 37FM was employed for the launch of Lunar Prospector, the first lunar probe launched by a commercially developed launch vehicle.